5 Best Cask Finishes for Whiskey Beginners and Why

 Building a collection of finished bourbons is a fantastic way to explore the incredible range of flavors whiskey can offer.
 It’s less about amassing bottles and more about curating a personal library of tastes that you genuinely enjoy.
 Think of it as an adventure in flavor, where each new bottle tells a unique story shaped by its final maturation.
 Starting is the easiest part—it just takes a little curiosity and a willingness to try something new.

-Choose Your First Bottle
+How to Choose Your First Bottle

 Your first bottle should be something that excites you.
 Cask-finished bourbon is simply a well-aged bourbon that spends extra time in a second barrel, one that might have previously held port wine, sherry, or even tequila.
 This process adds layers of complexity and new flavors.
 The key is to remember that the best finished bourbons always start with a high-quality bourbon as their base.
 Look for a finish that sounds appealing to you.
 If you enjoy red wine, a Port or Cabernet finish is a great starting point.
 If you prefer something richer and sweeter, a Sherry cask finish might be perfect.
 Don’t be afraid to ask for recommendations at your local spirits shop—they can often point you toward something special.